 38-40 Commonwealth were built ca. 1862, designed as a single symmetrical composition composed of two houses of different widths.
-38 Commonwealth is 40 feet wide and includes the eastern bay and flat middle section.
-40 Commonwealth is 20 feet wide and includes the western bay.
+38 Commonwealth is built on a 40 foot lot.
+The house is approximately 30 feet wide, with an open area to the east, and includes the eastern bay and flat middle section of the combined structure.
+40 Commonwealth is built on a 20 foot lot and includes the western bay.
 Originally, the first floor façade of 40 Commonwealth included only the western two thirds of the bay, leaving a flat plane at the east where the entrance to the house was located.

 The land on which 38-40 Commonwealth were built was part of a larger tract of land purchased from the Commonwealth of Massachusetts on May 2, 1860, by shipping merchant and US Congressman Samuel Hooper.
 He and his wife, Anne (Sturgis) Hooper, lived at 27 Commonwealth.